 Download "The Price of Power"

-This contains a chapter from a forthcoming chapter in a Risk Publications
+Methods.
+This contains a chapter from a forthcoming chapter in a Risk

-book titled Managing and Modelling Uncertainty.
-This chapter also
+Publications book titled Managing and Modelling Uncertainty.
+This

-shows how power price, power volume, and weather contingent claims can be
+chapter also shows how power price, power volume, and weather contingent claims

 Download "Valuing Power and Weather Derivatives"

-Autocorrelations For Seasonally Produced Commodities.
-Recent research on
+For Seasonally Produced Commodities.
+Recent research on the behavior of

-the behavior of commodity prices demonstrates that storage alone is
+commodity prices demonstrates that storage alone is insufficient to induce

-insufficient to induce price autocorrelations of the magnitude observed in
+price autocorrelations of the magnitude observed in empirical data.
+Researchers

-high demand autocorrelation cannot explain salient features of commodity
+autocorrelation cannot explain salient features of commodity futures prices for

-futures prices for seasonally produced goods, specifically the high correlation
+seasonally produced goods, specifically the high correlation between old crop

-between old crop and new crop futures prices and the responsiveness of old crop
+and new crop futures prices and the responsiveness of old crop prices to news

-prices to news about the expected harvest.
-Incorporating intertemporal
+about the expected harvest.
+Incorporating intertemporal substitution in

-substitution in consumption can explain these features of commodity futures
+consumption can explain these features of commodity futures prices.
+Intertemporal

 Download "Searching for the Missing Link"